Seeing the perspective of a veteran cross-cultural

 What advice would you give to people headed for cross-cultural service?

-Your report can be written up as:
+Your report can be written in one of the following three ways:

 A transcript of questions and answers